 The QT interval is defined from the beginning of the QRS complex to the end of the T wave.
 The maximum slope intercept method defines the end of the T wave as the intercept between the isoelectric line with the tangent drawn through the maximum down slope of the T wave (left).

-When notched T waves are present (right), the QT interval is measured from the beginning of the QRS complex extending to the intersection point between the isoelectric line and the tangent drawn from the maximum down slope of the second notch, T2
+When notched T waves are present (right), the QT interval is measured from the beginning of the QRS complex to the intersection point between the isoelectric line and the tangent drawn from the maximum down slope of the second notch.

 Corrected QT interval (QTc)

-There are multiple formulas used to estimate QTc (see below).
-It is not clear which formula is the most useful.
+There are multiple formulas used to estimate QTc.
+It is not clear which formula is the most useful:

-- Louis Sigurd Fridericia derived his formula in 1920 from 50 health individuals aged between 3 and 81 years old.
-Fredericia’s formula is the observed QT interval divided by cube root of RR interval, in seconds.
+- Louis Sigurd Fridericia derived his formula in 1920 from 50 healthy individuals aged 3 to 81 years old.
+Fredericia formula is the observed QT interval divided by cube root of RR interval, in seconds

-- Charbit B et al in a study of 108 patients found that automatic QT correction using Bazett formula had a sensitivity for detection of QT prolongation of 54% while automatic QT correction using Fridericia formula had 100% sensitivity.
+- Charbit B et al studied 108 patients and found that automatic QT correction using Bazett formula had a sensitivity for detection of QT prolongation of 54% while automatic QT correction using Fridericia formula had 100% sensitivity

 - If an ECG is fortuitously captured while the patient’s heart rate is 60 bpm, the absolute QT interval should be used instead!